Surfers Paradise Street Circuit - A Little Piece of Racing Heaven

 Only Sebastien Bourdais has won twice

 In total, eighteen races were held at Surfers Paradise between 1991 and 2008.
-It’s interesting that only one driver celebrated twice, it was Sebastien Bourdais in 2005 and 2007.
+It’s interesting that only one driver celebrated twice – Sebastien Bourdais in 2005 and 2007.

 Beside John Andretti and Bourdais, other winners were Emerson Fittipaldi, Nigel Mansell, Michael Andretti, Paul Tracy, Jimmy Vasser, Scott Pruett, Alex Zanardi, Dario Franchitti, Adrian Fernandez, Cristiano da Matta, Mario Dominguez, Ryan Hunter-Reay, Bruno Junqueira, Nelson Philippe and Ryan Briscoe.